-Traditional Standard Error of Measurement Confidence Intervals
+Traditional Standard Error of Measurement Confidence Intervals through construction of an approximate score band.

-The SEM is an index of the random variability in test scores reported in actual score units, which is why it has such great utility for test score users.
-SEMs allow statements regarding the precision of individual test scores.
-SEMs help place "reasonable limits" (Gulliksen, 1950) around observed scores through construction of an approximate score band.
 Often referred to as confidence intervals, these bands are constructed by taking the observed scores, X, and adding and subtracting a multiplicative factor of the SEM.
-As an example, students with a given true score will have observed scores that fall between +/-1 SEM about two-thirds of the time.
-For +/-2 SEM confidence intervals, this increases to about 95 percent.
+As an example, students with a given true score will have observed scores that fall between ± 1 SEM about two-thirds of the time.
+For ± 1 SEM confidence intervals, this increases to about 95 percent.